 Since you already have an idea about the difference between a motorhome and a trailer, it is now the right time to decide which RV suits you best.

 First, before you buy an RV you have to ask yourself these questions to understand what would be the one that is worth buying.
 Like, what kind of camper are you?
 How often would you like to travel?
 Are you a seasonal traveler?
 Would you like to do it for a living?
 Who are you going to travel with?
 What kind of places are you going to explore?
 Would you like to drive on small roads, rough roads, or wide roads?
-Do you own a truck or you still have to buy one?
+Do you own a truck or do you still have to buy one?
 And how much is your budget?

 If you have to make a list of your questions and answers to help you decide, you can do so.

-If you are just a seasonal traveler and are not going to use an RV often, we recommend you to have a travel trailer instead of a motorhome.
+If you are just a seasoned traveler and are not going to use an RV often, we recommend you to have a travel trailer instead of a motorhome.
 Because leaving a motorized vehicle in your garage or your driveway for a long time is going to be a huge problem.
 So, if you are not going to use an RV regularly, save your money and get a trailer instead.